Help develop the next generation of educators.

 As thanks, in-school coordinators receive two tuition fee credits (TFCs) for their role in supporting the students' in-school assignment.

-We are here to support you while you mentor your student teacher, especially during this unusual year.
-We can be as flexible and adaptable as needed—whether you are teaching students face-to-face, online, hybrid, in the quarter system or on a linear timeline.
+Our team is here to support you and your student teacher, especially during this unusual year.
+We can be as flexible and adaptable as needed — whether you are teaching students face-to-face, online, hybrid, in the quarter system or on a linear timeline.
 Please reach out if you have any questions about your unique situation.